Bhujith10/Bhujith10/README.md

 - 👋 Hi, I’m Bhujith Madav
 - 👀 I’m interested in solving problems using data, extracting insights from data.
 - 🌱 I’m currently upskilling myself to tackle problems using machine learning and deep learning
-- 💞️ I’m looking for mentors to guide me.

 <!---
 Bhujith10/Bhujith10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.